mohamedsayedantar/Robotic-Arm-Pick-Place/README.md

 This allows us to kinematically decouple the IK problem into `Inverse Position` and `Inverse Orientation`

+3. first `Inverse Position`
-3. Inverse Position for the first angle theta_1, it is between x-axis and y-axis we can use tan inverse to get it
+for the first angle theta_1, it is between x-axis and y-axis we can use tan inverse to get it
 ```python
 theta_1 = atan2(WC[1],WC[0])
 ```